 In order to evaluation the distinguish ability of DNA methylation for normal tissue, adenoma and colorectal cancer, we collected 833 genome-wide DNA methylation dataset from public database including GEO and ArrayExpress.
 We separate DMSs into two groups including hyper-DMSs and hypo-DMSs.
 We found both hyper-DMSs and hypo-DMSs could provide effective distinguish ability between normal samples and disease samples (Figure 4A and Figure 4B).
 Meanwhile, we conducted two machine learning based predictions with DMSs identified in our dataset, and we observed hyper-methylated sites can provide better distinguish between normal samples and the disease samples in prediction of random forest and neural network (Supplementary Table 1).
 We found, for hyper-methylated sites the area under the curve (AUC) of receiver operating characteristic (ROC) curve are 0.91 and 0.85, respectively.
 For hypo-methylated sites, AUC of ROC curve just are 0.72 and 0.76, respectively (Figure 4C and Figure 4D).
 Unsupervised tSNE cluster analysis visually show the same result (Figure 4E and Figure 4F).
 In order to avoid the inconsistent result caused by unstable methylation based on single CpG site, we compared mean beta value (mBV) of these sites.
 We found that the hyper-methylated mBVs were significant different between normal tissue and cancers (P<2.2x10-16) while no significance was found between the adenoma and the caner (P= 0.29, Figure 4G) in which the average mBV of the normal tissue, the adenoma and the cancer are 0.22, 0.54 and 0.57 respectively.
 We observed similar results for hypo-methylation loci in which the average mBV of the normal tissue, the adenoma and the cancer are 0.70, 0.44 and 0.50 respectively (Figure 4G).
 Finally, we found the AUC of ROC curve with hyper-mBV and hypo-mBV are 0.98 and 0.95, respectively.
 Permutation analysis based on bootstrap strategy shown the model based on hyper-methylated sites has better discrimination than the model of hypo-methylated loci (P<2.2x10-8, Figure 4H).

+Figure 4.
+Hyper-methylated CpG sites showed better diagnostic performance than the hypo-methylated pattern.
+(A): Cluster analysis based on hyper-DMRs among normal, adenoma and cancer samples.
+(B): Cluster analysis based on hypo-DMRs among normal, adenoma and cancer samples.
+(C): Prediction performance based on hyper and hypo-DMRs.
+(D): ???
+(E): ???
+(F): ??
+(G): ??
+(H) ???

+Table 1.
+Prediction performance based on hyper-DMR and hypo-MDR to distinguish cancer and normal